-Chances are you’ll be familiar with the term software as a service (SaaS).
-Even though some people may be unaware, most of us have probably used such software recently.
-SaaS stands for Software as a Service and refers to the concept of delivering a program over the internet - as a service.
-This approach boasts a lot of benefits to users, such as ongoing technical support, but can SaaS providers go further in Structural Engineering?
-Here, Sam Carigliano, co-founder of structural design software provider SkyCiv, explores the potential of SaaS for structural engineers.
+Chances are you’re familiar with the term software as a service (SaaS).
+In fact, most of us have likely used such software recently, perhaps unknowingly.
+SaaS stands for Software as a Service and refers to the increasingly popular service of delivering a program over the internet.
+At SkyCiv, we explore the potential of SaaS in structural engineering.

 Typically, most SaaS applications include technical software support as a part of the service that customers pay for.
-However, as we are now seeing subscription models enter more technical fields such as structural engineering, can users expect more from their subscription?
+However, with subscription models entering technical fields like structural engineering, can users expect more from their subscription?

 SkyCiv is already exploring this idea for structural engineers.
-As the entirety of SkyCiv’s suite of structural design and analysis software is cloud-based, it means that the company’s specialists can, if the user requests it, view user projects and provide more extensive troubleshooting of software problems.
-Yet under SkyCiv's higher tiers of pricing, it also allows for more engineering support too.
+As the entirety of SkyCiv’s suite of structural design and analysis software is cloud-based, our company’s specialists can, if the user requests it, view user projects and provide more extensive troubleshooting of software problems.
+Under SkyCiv's higher tiers of pricing, it also allows for more engineering support.

-Crucially, this consultative help is delivered to engineers in real-time because the software is browser-based.
-Engineers can use the live-chat box to open a dialogue with a member of SkyCiv’s staff and, as the company has offices in Australia and the US, can do so at almost any time of day.
-In effect, this could be likened to delivering structural engineering consultation as a service — but SECaaS doesn’t quite have the same ring to it as SaaS.
+Crucially, this consultative help is delivered to engineers in real time because the software is browser based.
+Engineers can use the live chat box to open a dialogue with a member of SkyCiv’s staff and, with offices in Australia and the US, can get help at almost any time of day.
+In effect, we are essentially delivering structural engineering consultation as a service.